iurnah/blog/content/post/2016-08-12-apply-loop-invariants-in-binary-search.md

 # Part 2 Refining The Specifications
 __Ordering of the array__

-1. C++ allow user to supply the comparison function.
+1. C++ allows user to supply the comparison function.
 2. the sequence being searched must not be out of order.

 __Goal to achieve__